-Please submit your guest names written exactly how you want them to appear on the wedding invitation. i.e. if you want your guest’s first names listed on the invitation, then only submit their first names (in this case, supply Amanda rather than Amanda Cookson)
+Please submit your guest names written exactly how you want them to appear on the wedding invitation. i.e. if you want your guest’s first names listed on the invitation, then only submit their first names (example: supply Amanda rather than Amanda Cookson)

-Group your guests names together – one line is one invitation (Craig and Amanda rather than a separate line for Craig and another line for Amanda)
+Group your guests names together – one line is one invitation (Example: Craig and Amanda get one invitation.
+A separate line for Craig and another line for Amanda is two invitations)

-Decide if you want to use “and” or “&” and use this consistently throughout your guest list
+Decide if you want to use “and”, “+” or “&” then use the same consistently throughout your guest list.